APi (APG) Gains As Market Dips: What You Should Know

-Heading into today, shares of the company had gained 11.04% over the past month, outpacing the Business Services sector's gain of 4.32% and the S&P 500's gain of 4.86% in that time.
+Prior to today's trading, shares of the company had gained 13.57% over the past month.
+This has outpaced the Business Services sector's gain of 3.93% and the S&P 500's gain of 4.22% in that time.

-Wall Street will be looking for positivity from APi as it approaches its next earnings report date.
-In that report, analysts expect APi to post earnings of $0.40 per share.
-This would mark year-over-year growth of 8.11%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.76 billion, up 6.88% from the year-ago period.
+APi will be looking to display strength as it nears its next earnings release.
+On that day, APi is projected to report earnings of $0.40 per share, which would represent year-over-year growth of 8.11%.
+Our most recent consensus estimate is calling for quarterly revenue of $1.76 billion, up 6.88% from the year-ago period.

 APG's full-year Zacks Consensus Estimates are calling for earnings of $1.50 per share and revenue of $6.96 billion.
 These results would represent year-over-year changes of +12.78% and +6.16%, respectively.

-Investors should also note any recent changes to analyst estimates for APi.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors might also notice recent changes to analyst estimates for APi.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Valuation is also important, so investors should note that APi has a Forward P/E ratio of 17.08 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 16.87.
+Investors should also note APi's current valuation metrics, including its Forward P/E ratio of 17.57.
+For comparison, its industry has an average Forward P/E of 16.62, which means APi is trading at a premium to the group.

-Investors should also note that APG has a PEG ratio of 0.98 right now.
+Also, we should mention that APG has a PEG ratio of 1.01.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Business - Services stocks are, on average, holding a PEG ratio of 1.31 based on yesterday's closing prices.
+The Business - Services industry currently had an average PEG ratio of 1.29 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.